 Prospective training patients referred through SIP’s CRS

-Trainee psychotherapists work with patients, assessed for suitability, who have agreed to see a trainee at lower cost.
+Trainee psychotherapists work with patients, assessed for suitability, who have agreed to see a therapy in training, often at a reduced fee.

 Trainee therapists make anonymised clinical notes which will be shared with their supervisor, and occasionally other clinical trainees during a supervision meeting.
 Trainees also write anonymised clinical reports for the purposes of continuous assessment and final qualification.
 Training patients’ personal data will also be held by the Clinical Trustees of the trainee for purposes of ensuring continuity of care and responsible governance in cases where a trainee is unable to carry out their duties.

 The legal base for processing Training Patients’ data is by consent; Training patients who have come through SIP’s Consultation & Referral Service (CRS) provide consent to the above use of their information when the Training Patient completes SIP’s referral request form.